-1 a.m. on any night for the generality of premises and 2 a.m. on weekend nights for premises which are operating as a nightclub.
-For this purpose the Board regards premises or a part of premises which meet the following criteria as a night club:- in terms of the operating plan and the Board's understanding will be operating as nightclubs.
+1 a.m. on any night for the generality of premises and 3 a.m. on weekend nights for premises which are operating as a nightclub.
+For this purpose the Board regards premises or a part of premises which meet the following criteria as a night club:-

-- recorded music is played live by a person or persons; and - an area is specifically laid out for dancing; and - a fee is charged for entry;
+- recorded music is played live by a person or persons; and - · an area is specifically laid out for dancing; and - a fee is charged for entry;